mghotbi/DualStress/README.md

 ##  Method

-A factorial greenhouse experiment evaluated **10 genotypes** spanning the domestication continuum — from *Zea mays ssp. parviglumis* (wild progenitor), *Zea diploperennis* (wild relative), and landraces (Mexican & American) to modern inbreds and an F₁ hybrid.
+A factorial greenhouse experiment evaluated **10 genotypes** spanning the domestication continuum, from *Zea mays ssp. parviglumis* (wild progenitor), *Zea diploperennis* (wild relative), and landraces (Mexican & American) to modern inbreds and an F₁ hybrid.

 **Treatments:**
 -    Control